19hours/sg-statutes/Acts/Criminal Procedure Code.md

 Ditto

-Ditto
+Not bailable

 Imprisonment for 10 years, or fine, or both

 Ditto

-Currency notes and bank notes
+Currencyand bank notes

 489A

-Forging or counterfeiting currency notes or bank notes
+Forging or counterfeiting currency or bank notes

 May arrest without warrant